 Located on a large roundabout in Plaza de la Independencia, this neoclassical passageway was one of the five ancient entrances to the city.
 In fact, it got its name because it stands in the road that led to Alcalá de Henares.
-Its appearance is similar to the triumphal arches built by the Romans, and it was designed by the Italian architect Francesco Sabatini, who finished its construction in 1778.
-Since then, the statues, engravings, and columns that decorate the five arches have undergone five restorations.
-It's currently doing splendidly and is one of the biggest tourist attractions in Madrid.
-It's worth viewing at night, to admire its impressively illuminated façade.
+Its appearance is similar to the triumphal arches built by the Romans, and it was designed by the Italian architect Francesco Sabatini, who finished the construction in 1778.
+Since then, the statues, engravings and columns that decorate the five arches have undergone five restorations.
+It’s currently doing splendidly and is one of the biggest tourist attractions in Madrid.
+Our expert advice?
+Visit at night to admire its impressively illuminated façade.

-The gate of the sun, or Puerta del Sol as it's locally known, is located right in the very centre of Madrid.
-Titled (unsurprisingly) due to the sunshine that envelops the area, Puerta del Sol began life as a broad crossing where small traders soon set up and tried to do business with those coming and going.
-Currently, the most important building is the Casa de Correos, government seat of the Community of Madrid.
-The square is also home to one of the most famous statues in the city, 'El Oso y el Madroño' ('The Bear and the Strawberry Tree'), which stands 4 metres high, weighs 20 tonnes, and is constantly surrounded by groups of tourists.
+The gate of the sun, or Puerta del Sol as it’s locally known, is located right in the very centre of Madrid.
+Named (unsurprisingly) for the sunlight that shines down on the area, Puerta del Sol began as a broad crossing where small traders set up to do business with those coming and going in the city center.
+Now, the most important building is the Casa de Correos, the government seat of the Community of Madrid.
+The square is also home to one of the most famous statues in the city, ‘El Oso y el Madroño’ (‘The Bear and the Strawberry Tree’), which stands 4 metres high, weighs 20 tonnes and is understandably always surrounded by tourists.